codegrann/Architecture/README.md

 # Architecture
-This is a web template from w3 schools that I have redone.
-It showcases various architectural building designs.
+A clone from w3 schools templates.
+It showcases architectural building designs.